-The printing press is probably the most important invention of the Middle Ages.
-It wrenched control of information distribution from The State and The Church and laid the path for Protestant Reformation, The Renaissance, and The Enlightenment.
+The printing press may well be the most important invention of the medieval era.
+It would eventually wrench control of information distribution from the State and the Church and lay the groundwork for Protestant Reformation and the Enlightenment.

-Although Johannes Guttenberg's famous press was developed in the 15th Century it can trace its history back to 3rd Century China.
-Without the modern world would be a very different place indeed.
+Although Johannes Guttenberg's famous press was developed in the 15th century, the movable type system can be traced in history back to around 1040, in China.
+Without it, the modern world would be a very different place indeed.

 2. The Coffee House was ahead of its time

-To anyone who has ever visited the Middle East will attest coffee is a huge part of their culture.
-It was first introduced to the Ottoman Empire sometime in the 15th Century and would take the Ottoman world by storm.
+Coffee is thought to have been first introduced to the Ottoman Empire sometime in the 15th century and it quickly took the Ottoman world by storm.

 3. The heavy plow led to the Agricultural Revolution